hanatonikkou/xous-book/src/ch10-00-swap-overview.md

 - The userspace swapper handler is registered.
 This must happen as early in the boot process as possible.
 - An event generates a swap exception.
 Sources of events include page faults on a swappable page, out of memory, and garbage collection events.
 - Events from within the kernel must issue a `swap_reentrant_syscall()` call, instead of a regular syscall.
-- The swapper handles the events, and returns
+- The swapper handles the events, and returns.

 #### `swap_reentrant_syscall`